Hazeolation/Tao-Blue/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 💡 Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for a new feature or enhancement
-title: "[FEAT]"
+title: "[Feature]"
-labels: ''
+labels: enhancement
-assignees: Hazeolation
+assignees: "Hazeolation"
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Feature Summary
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you'd like to request.

-**Describe the solution you'd like**
+## Why is this feature useful?
-A clear and concise description of what you want to happen.
+Explain the problem this feature would solve or the benefit it would bring.

-**Describe alternatives you've considered**
+## Suggested Implementation
-A clear and concise description of any alternative solutions or features you've considered.
+How do you imagine this feature working? (e.g. via a new slash command, automation, etc.)

-**Additional context**
+## Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context or examples that help explain your request.